Chapter 15.465

 e.
 The recreational vehicles shall meet all applicable health and building standards.

 f.
-The recreational vehicle section shall be screened from both the road and the mobile/manufactured home park with Type IV landscaping at a width of five (5) feet.
+The recreational vehicle section shall be screened from both the road and the manufactured home park with Type IV landscaping at a width of five (5) feet.

-1. The owner of a mobile home park that is relocating must comply with the applicable requirements of Chapters 59.20 and 59.21 RCW.
+1. The owner of a manufactured home park that is relocating must comply with the applicable requirements of Chapters 59.20 and 59.21 RCW.